lsst/rtn-045/index.rst

 "Assert" Statements.
 ^^^^^^^^^^^^^^^^^^^^
 Where essential, or where a very specific value is expected, use "assert" statements.
-E.g., check that service objects like TAB are not `None` or `null` before moving on and using that instance, or check that values meet expectations (e.g., total rows returned from a query).
+E.g., check that service objects like TAP are not `None` or `null` before moving on and using that instance, or check that values meet expectations (e.g., total rows returned from a query).
 However, take care not to use when, e.g., querying dynamic (prompt) datasets.
 Consider more pedagogical alternatives when possible (e.g., printing schema columns would also fail if the TAP service was not instantiated).

 Warnings.
 ^^^^^^^^^